shixiongyu/CASAS_Dissertation_Code/README.md

 ## Scope

 The software is a reproducible research prototype for one controlled smart-apartment dataset.
-Formal conformance checking, clinical diagnosis, continuous monitoring and automated intervention are outside the study.